 Enthalpy change (ΔH) is measured as a change in temperature (heat energy) at a constant pressure.

 If we want to measure and compare enthalpy changes for different processes, we have to make sure they are being measured in the same conditions.

 We call these conditions ‘standard’.
 Standard enthalpy changes are enthalpy changes that have been measured at a particular pressure and stated temperature.
 The symbol for standard enthalpy change is ΔH⦵.

 Standard conditions are 101KPa and 298K (25oC).
 This is NOT the same as room temperature and pressure, check your exam board and make sure you know the values required.

 This is where things get even more confusing, STP refers to Standard Temperature Pressure and the values used are 273.15K and 100 KPa.
 Very simply, STP is used for ideal gas calculations (see Moles – Gases), whereas standard conditions are used for ‘everyday’ enthalpy changes and experiments at A-level.

-Standard state refers to the state of a substance under standard conditions.
+Standard state refers to the 'usual' physical state of a substance under standard conditions.